Does your dog enjoy swimming? Here’s a roundup of the best places to take your dog swimming along the Front Range.

 End-of-season public swimming pools

-For one glorious weekend a year, some outdoor public pools offer dog swimming before they drain them for the season.
-Check with your city pool towards the end of summer to get the scoop.
+For one glorious weekend a year, some outdoor public pools welcome dogs for a swim before they’re drained for the season.
+So as summer winds down, check with your city pool to see if they’re hosting one of these splash-worthy events.

 Doggie Dip, Arvada